Coronavirus: State Dept., CDC urge U.S. citizens to avoid cruise ships

 March 8 (UPI) -- U.S. citizens, particularly those with "underlying health issues," are urged not to travel by cruise ship during the coronavirus outbreak, the U.S. State Department and the Centers for Disease Control and Prevention recommended Sunday night.

-The guidelines come amid two cruise ships were prevented from docking on both U.S. coasts after another cruise ship was quarantined in Japan for weeks.
+The guidelines come after two cruise ships were prevented from docking on both U.S. coasts after another cruise ship was quarantined in Japan for weeks.

 The Grand Princess, where at least 21 people have tested positive for COVID-19, will dock in Oakland, Calif., on Monday after remaining close to the shore in Northern California.